jrreap/beatmaker/README.md

 ### Install Instructions
 Install the necessary packages with `npm i`

+You must also include the app config titled `fire-app.js` inside the `./firebase` directory This config is needed to initialize our connection with firestore

 Then run the main server with
 `npm start`
 ### Group Names